n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 stage.
 For `<knda>` text, the left-side matra was always positioned at the beginning of the syllable.

+Finally, in `<knda>` text, the sequence "Ra,Halant,ZWJ,_consonant_" was treated as equivalent to the sequence "Ra,ZWJ,Halant,_consonant_".
+The current version of the Unicode standard states that "Ra,ZWJ,Halant,_consonant_" is the correct sequence, which is meant to trigger the full form of "Ra" followed by the subjoined form of "_consonant_".

+However, Unicode 4.0 specified "Ra,Halant,ZWJ,_consonant_"
+instead, which was inconsistent with the needs of other Indic scripts.
+Even though this sequence was changed with the release of Unicode 5.0, legacy documents and systems might still be encountered that use the Unicode 4.0 sequence.

+Consequently, shaping engines that encounter a "Ra,Halant,ZWJ,_consonant_" sequence in `<knda>` text should reorder the sequence to "Ra,ZWJ,Halant,_consonant_" or otherwise produce the same behavior as "Ra,ZWJ,Halant,_consonant_".

 ### Advice for handling fonts with `<knda>` features only ###